Dazzler (Marvel Comics): A-Force

-Inhumans vs X-Men
+Inhumans vs. X-Men

-During the Inhumans vs X-Men storyline, Dazzler assisted Emma Frost in the beginning of her plot to defeat the Inhumans.
-She disguised herself as an Inhuman performer shortly before ambushing Black Bolt in his own Quiet Room.
+During the war between the X-Men and the Inhumans, Dazzler assisted Emma Frost in the beginning of her plot to defeat the Inhumans, disguising herself as an Inhuman performer shortly before ambushing Black Bolt in his own Quiet Room.

-Dawn of X

-Dazzler is seen as one of the many mutants who have taken up residence on the newly established island nation of Krakoa.
+Residing on Krakoa

+Dazzler later becomes a citizen of Krakoa.
+After Krakoa is attacked by Orchis and leaves Earth for the White Hot Room, Dazzler returns to her career as a singer.

 Powers and abilities

 Dazzler is a mutant with the ability to transduce sonic vibrations which reach her body into various types of light.
 This ability seems to operate over a great range of frequencies, including the audible spectrum, and a great variation of sound pressure levels regardless of the complexity, dissonance, or randomness of the sound.
 Sounds as different as a car crash and a symphonic passage both produce convertible incoming acoustic vibrations.
 Dazzler prefers utilizing the sound of music, particularly that which is rhythmically sustained.
 Not only is music more pleasant to her ears, but the steady beat of contemporary music provides a more constant source of sound to convert.
-The precise means by which this conversion process works is as yet unknown.
 Dazzler has been shown to create a "null space" of sound in a certain radius of her person, as a result of "pulling" the sound in her area to her person, to either protect a crowd of people or to supercharge her power reserves.

 Left undirected, Dazzler's light will radiate from her body in all directions, producing regular flashes of white light.
 By conscious control over the light she produces, she can control its direction, frequency (color), amplitude (intensity), and duration.

-Dazzler's mutant ability can produce numerous other effects.
+Her mutant ability can produce numerous other effects.
 She can create simple patterns out of rays of light or combinations of patterns which produce trance-like effects in her targets.
 She can create a pulse of light on the order of several thousand watts of power, which temporarily blinds people with its brilliance.
-She can create a chaotic cascade of sparkling lights and colors that severely upsets other people's equilibrium, or a pulsating strobe-light effect.
+She can create a cascade of sparkling lights and colors that severely upsets other people's equilibrium, or a pulsating strobe-light effect.
 She can also radiate light in gentle, soothing patterns to calm a person's mood.
-Dazzler can generate a coherent beam of light, approximating a laser beam.
-Dazzler can generate a shield from laser energy that can deflect projectiles or energy beams.
+Dazzler can generate a coherent beam of light, approximating a laser beam, or generate a shield from laser energy that can deflect projectiles or energy beams.
 Dazzler has polarizing eyes and cannot be blinded or dazzled by light.

 With effort, she can create holograms of human beings and other three-dimensional beings and objects.
 With similar effort she can also turn herself temporarily invisible and inaudible.
 She can also use light energy to generate some form of propulsion for flight or at least rapid ascent.